 Roger Waters, who was working in the studio, initially did not recognize him and Richard Wright was also mystified by the identity of the visitor.
 He presumed that the man was a friend of Waters’ and asked him, but soon realized that it was Syd.
 David Gilmour presumed he was an EMI staff member, Nick Mason also failed to recognize him.
 Eventually, they realised who he was and Waters was so distressed that he was reduced to tears.
 Barrett held a toothbrush and attempted to brush his teeth by holding the brush still and jumping up and down.

 Waters was reportedly deeply upset by the sight of his former band-mate, who was asked by a fellow visitor how he had managed to gain so much weight.
 Barrett said he had a large refrigerator in his kitchen, and that he had been eating lots of pork chops.
-He also mentioned that he was ready to available the band of his services, but on listening to the mix of “Shine On” showed no sign of understanding its relevance to his plight.
+He also mentioned that he his services were available to the band, but on listening to the mix of “Shine On” showed no sign of understanding its relevance to his plight.
 Waters finally managed to ask him what he thought of the song, and he simply said he did not like it, and walked out of the studio.
 This would be the last time any member of Pink Floyd would ever see him as none of the band members saw him from that day to his death in 2006.

 In an interview for VH1, Rick Wright spoke about the session, saying: